AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/deployment/deployment-failed-there-are-no-commands-defined-in-the-cache-namespace-error.md

 ---
-title: Deployment failed on cache flush: "There are no commands defined in the 'cache' namespace" error
+title: "'Deployment failed on cache flush: There are no commands defined in the 'cache' namespace error'"
 description: This article provides a solution for the issue when deployment fails with the following error **There are no commands defined in the cache namespace**.
 feature: Deploy
 role: Developer
 exl-id: ee2bddba-36f7-4aae-87a1-5dbeb80e654e
 ---
-# Deployment failed on cache flush: "There are no commands defined in the 'cache' namespace" error
+# Deployment failed on cache flush: There are no commands defined in the 'cache' namespace error

 >[!WARNING]
 >